 For a small nation consisting of about 5.6 million people, our consumption of 820 million supermarket plastic bags annually is staggering.
 This is especially since this number possibly only represents 30-40% of our total plastic bag consumption, as it does not include the ones given out at places like the wet markets and hawker centres, according to Plastic Lite’s founder, Aarti Giri.

-The Singapore Environment Council (SEC) aims to launch a “two is enough” campaign, through which it hopes to motivate consumers to stop at 2 plastic bags every time they visit a supermarket.
+The Singapore Environment Council (SEC) aims to launch a “two is enough” campaign, through which it hopes to motivate consumers to stop at 2 plastic bags each time they visit a supermarket.
 This is an applaudable effort and surely is something that everyone should try and achieve, given our high plastic bag consumption.